-Student Policy Title: Confidentiality in Practice Labs
+Student Policy Title: Confidentiality in Practice Labs Original Approval Date: 2021

-Students in the Medical Imaging programs may be practicing noninvasive procedures on each other (i.e., scanning).
+Students in the Medical Imaging programs may be practicing positioning and noninvasive procedures on each other (i.e., Blood pressures).
 This is strictly a volunteer activity to be a "patient".
-Students are expected to respect the rights of privacy as explained in the Student Code and Grievance Procedures (Appendix A).
+Students are expected to respect the rights of privacy as explained in the Student Code and Grievance Procedures (See Appendix B).
 Furthermore, the students will follow the HIPAA protocols reviewed during Orientation.
 The policies in HIPAA concerning patient confidentiality will be applied to students who are volunteering as a simulated patient.